oschweitzer/learning-resources/nodejs_lesson.md

 server.listen(3000);
 ```

 :warning: Be careful of the execution order of events.
-In the example above, the callback function of a `on()` event will be executed when the associated event occurs, meaning that the response could be send before the `message.txt` will be created.
+In the example above, the callback function of an `on()` event will be executed when the associated event occurs, meaning that the response could be send before the `message.txt` will be created.

 ### Blocking and non-blocking code